Noodulz/Noodulz/README.md

 # Hi there
+- 👺 I'm currently a 2nd year Computer Science student and developer interested in info and web security
 - 🔭 I’m currently working on developing a new official web portal for UFSIT and completing CS50 as well as other projects
 - 🌱 I’m currently learning C, C++, ethical hacking, and web application security
 - 💬 Ask me about good ramen brands and great films to watch and cry to